telerik/blazor-docs/troubleshooting/nuget-feed.md

 If the error occurs for the `Telerik.UI.for.Blazor` package, the [Telerik NuGet source]({%slug installation/nuget%}) may not be added or enabled.
 The possible causes are:

-* Missing configuration in the `NuGet.Config` file.
+* Missing NuGet source configuration in the `NuGet.Config` file.
-* The correct `NuGet.Config` file is not used.
-This is common Docker scenario and the solution is to copy the `NuGet.Config` file (or configure the NuGet source) explicitly during the build.
+* The correct `NuGet.Config` file is not used, because it is missing or misplaced.
+This is common Docker scenario and the solution is to copy the `NuGet.Config` file (or configure the NuGet source) explicitly during the Docker image build.
+You can also [reference the `NuGet.Config` file path explicitly in the `dotnet restore` command](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-restore#options).
 For more information, see the [private NuGet feeds in Docker forum thread](https://www.telerik.com/forums/can-the-telerik-blazor-and-asp-net-tools-be-used-in-a-docker-container) and [some DevOps examples](https://github.com/LanceMcCarthy/DevOpsExamples).

 If the error occurs for the [`Telerik.FontIcons` and `Telerik.SvgIcons` icon packages]({%slug common-features-icons%}), the NuGet client is not using `nuget.org` as a NuGet source.
 The possible causes are: